shadow/shadow/docs/supported_platforms.md

 we are currently only able to regularly test on the latest Ubuntu kernel, since that's what GitHub Actions provides.

-By these criteria, Shadow's oldest supported kernel version is currently 5.4 (the GA kernel in Ubuntu 20.04.0).
+By these criteria, Shadow's oldest supported kernel version is currently 5.10 (the default kernel in Debian 11).

 ## Docker